 How to Make Venison Chili

-Like any chili, you will find the flavors meld together beautifully when left in the refrigerator overnight, making the leftovers even better than the original serving.
+This is a great chili to make in advance.
+You will find the flavors meld together beautifully when left in the refrigerator overnight, making the leftovers even better the next day.
 It does have a tendency to thicken while sitting in the fridge, so thin it out with a few splashes of water if needed.

 Slow Cooker Venison Chili